Duncan D. Hunter: Indictment

 Speaker of the House Paul Ryan (R) called the charges against Hunter "deeply serious" and indicated that he would be stripped of his committee assignments pending a resolution of those charges.
 At first, Hunter refused to leave his committees voluntarily; however, following reports that the Republican Steering Committee was planning to forcibly remove his committee assignments, Hunter reversed course and agreed to step down from his committees.
 The San Diego Union-Tribune, Hunter's hometown paper, published an editorial calling for him to resign from Congress.
 Hunter's father, the former congressman, attacked the indictment as a "late hit" and claimed it was politically motivated.
 Hunter himself insisted that he never used campaign funds for personal expenses and that the indictment was a "witch hunt" carried out by "partisan Democrat prosecutors" and the "deep state".
 The Union-Tribune pointed out that the local U.S. Attorney's office is led by Adam L. Braverman, a Trump administration appointee.
+However, on August 25, 2018, the Union Tribune reported that the U.S. Secret Service had acknowledged that two of Hunter's prosecutors had previously attended Hillary Clinton's fund raiser before initiating the Hunter investigation and prosecution."
+In an article entitled: “Secret Service Explains why Prosecutors were invited to Clinton Fund-raiser", the Secret Service claimed the two prosecutors, both democrats, were needed at Clinton's fund-raiser for “prosecutorial guidance.